SnehaVarshney11/JavaScript/README.md

 The findIndex() method returns the index of the first array element that passes a test function.

 ### from() ->
-The Array.from() method returns an Array object from any object with a length property or any iterable object.
+The Array.from() method returns an Array from any object.
 ```
 <script>
-  const myArr = Array.from("ABCDEFG");
+  const myArr = Array.from("ABCDEFG"); // create an array ['A','B','C','D'....]
   document.getElementById("demo").innerHTML = myArr;
 </script>